iwsylit/spotify-utils/README.md

 3. Shuffle specified playlist
 4. Create playlist containing your top songs of all time, the last six months or the last month
 5. Fork someone's playlist
-6. Merge playlists
+6. Merge two playlists
+7. Group playlists
-7. *Something else?*
+8. *Something else?*

 ## Requirements
 **Python 3** with ***spotipy*** and ***tqdm*** packages.